kavitakeenable/kavi2/README.md

 ## **Overview**

- >podman is a containerization tool for Linux-based operating systems.
+> Podman is a containerization tool for Linux-based operating systems.
 You can follow these steps to install Podman on Ubuntu: